imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 In the first step we use measure marginal approach to verify whether cache usage depend on opcode.

 For evmone the total cache effectiveness is between `1e-7` and `3e-7`.
-Recall that these denotes misses ratios.
+Recall that this denotes the miss ratios.
 With such low values, computations are executed almost entirely within caches and cache usage profiles are very similar for all opcodes.
 For the full picture L1 ratio to LLC is between `0.0008` and `0.0016`.
 This means that L1 cache performance has huge impact on measurements.